tobyqin/Typora-Portable/README.md

 # Typora-Portable

-The portable version of [typora](https://typora.io/#windows), go to [Release](https://github.com/tobyqin/Typora-Portable/releases) page to download the portable zip package.
+The portable version of [typora](https://typora.io/#windows), go to [Release](https://github.com/tobyqin/Typora-Portable/releases) page to download the zip package, then you are ready to go!

 Please note, this is only for Windows platform.

 # Why need to be portable?

-Typora is my favourite markdown editor, but everytime using a new PC I have to reinstall it time to time.
-What's more, installing Typora needs administrator priviledge, I might not have that on new PC.
+Typora is my favorite markdown editor, but every time using a new PC I have to reinstall it time to time.
+What's more, installing Typora needs administrator privilege, I might not have that on new PC.

 # How do I create the portable package?